ItaiAxelrad/open-spec/docs/specifications/Facility Construction/Division 07 - Thermal and Moisture Protection/075423 Thermoplastic Polyolefin Roofing.md

    1. qualified testing agency.
    1. Energy Performance:
-      1. Provide roofing system that is listed on the DOE's ENERGY STAR "Roof Products Qualified Product List" for low-slope roof products.
+      1. Provide roofing system that is listed on the DOE's ENERGY STAR "Roof

+## Product
+s Qualified Product List" for low-slope roof products.
 5. SUBMITTALS
    1. Product Data:
       1. For each type of product indicated.